lgtm-migrator/lightning-pass/README.md

 # Lightning Pass

 Lightning Pass is a GUI application build with PyQt.
-Passoword generation, account management and password manager are the main features of this project.
+Password generation, account management and password manager are the main features of this project.

 ## Preview